Either a screw or dial that adjusts the airflow into a tank as the user inhales affecting both the amount of vapour and flavour.

 The term used to describe the fluid used within electronic cigarettes.
 It is available in a wide range of flavours and strengths and is sold as pre-mixed ready to vape.

-Li-ion Cobalt Round cell, refers to the chemical make-up of a battery.
-ICR’s can have high capacity rating (mAh) but deliver a lower current than an IMR.
+Li-ion Cobalt Round cell refers to the chemical make-up of a battery.
+ICR’s can have a high capacity rating (mAh) but deliver a lower current than an IMR.
 ICR batteries are recommended for atomizers with a resistance of 1.0Ω or above.

 Japanese cotton is a natural wicking material that uses no chemicals or bleaches in its production and has good e-liquid retention properties but can burn at high temperatures.

 Kanthal (FeCrAl) is a wire alloy containing iron, chrome and aluminium.
 It is used to make heating coils.

 A milliamp is a unit used to measure current and is equal to one thousandth of an Amp.
 1000mA = 1A.
 This applies to the battery charging current, the higher the milliamps the faster a battery will charge.
 The charging rate should never be greater than the mAh rating of the battery.

 A unit for measuring electric power over time. mAh is commonly used to describe the total amount of energy a battery can store at one time.

 Most modern electronic cigarettes have a Micro USB port for charging the battery.